davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Planning holidays
 - Got a car!
-Phew
+Phew.
 - Reviving the garden after neglect over the winter.
 Laying down mulch, planting herbs and sowing peas and beetroot.

 ## Working on